WalletScrutiny/WalletScrutinyCom/_android/com.swissy.md

 ## The Site

-This website's certificate is expired or is not yet valid.
+This website's certificate is expired.
 Attempting to access this site will return a privacy warning.
+However, it seems that Swissy.io is in no hurry to fix this, as the cerificate expired *5 months ago.*

 > The variety of Swissy’s services allows you not only to keep **your assets secured in our wallets** but also bring you benefits in the form of high interest rates and weekly cashbacks.